matthewnewell/vet/README.md

 There are seven git tags in this tutorial.
 Type `git tag` to view all tags.
 To get started, type `git checkout tag v0.1`.
 When you have mastered this tag, go on to `git checkout tag v0.2`.
 Continue through all the tags.

+When you have completed all the tags, try the test in `get checkout master`.
+To run the test, type `ruby vet_scripts_test.rb`.

 ### git tag v0.1

 + Create a Roo object from our Excel file